pach/ofLedsMapper/README.md

 arduino files based on fast leds and receiving artnet threw ethernet shield

-each module is a artnet universe, incrementing by 1 (IP and universe) you can have x per y module, starting from top/left/bottom/right, warping in snake or not each module has x and y sub-modules (any starting direction, warping) each sub-modules has x and y RGB leds (any starting direction, warping)
+each module is a artnet universe, incrementing by 1 (IP and universe) you can have x per y module, starting from top/left/bottom/right, wrapping in snake or not each module has x and y sub-modules (any starting direction, wrapping) each sub-modules has x and y RGB leds (any starting direction, wrapping)